Receive the monthly newsletter THE RELEASE for the latest news around TU.

 Deadline Extended: Donate to the Match Challenge to support conservation efforts in 2017.

 TU is working to restore the lower portion of Kinne Brook, a tributary to the Middle Branch of the Westfield River in western Massachusetts.
 By removing a small run-of-the-river dam on private property and replacing a pair of culverts, more than 10 miles of up- and downstream access for anglers will be returned to this tributary.

-Eastern brook trout presently exist across a wide range of the Westfield River’s Middle Branch; however, recent electrofishing survey results show declining native fish populations on Kinne Brook tributaries.
+Eastern brook trout presently exist across a wide range of the Westfield River’s Middle Branch.
+However, electrofishing survey results prior to the current project showed declining native fish populations on Kinne Brook tributaries.
 Our approach is to remove any barriers to fish movement and allow the stream to return to its natural flow.
 We expect that this will result in a number of miles of increased access to the stream.

 New England Culvert Project Coordinator

 You're about to leave new.tu.org and return to the Trout Unlimited website.
 Do you want to continue?